tfc/tfc.github.io/_posts/2016-03-23-const_reference_to_temporary_object.md

 This means that we just got polymorphy for free, without using `virtual` destructors!

 Andrei Alexandrescu put this feature to use in his interesting [Article about ScopeGuards](http://www.drdobbs.com/cpp/generic-change-the-way-you-write-excepti/184403758) for nicer exception-safe programming.

+More than a decade later, this does also work with rvalue references like `Base &&ref {return_foo()};`, which gives us nice new use cases.